abbyoung/Code-Check/README.md

 # Code Check

 ## The Basics
 Code Check is a web standards accessibility testing tool for screen readers.
 Utilizing [Section 508](http://http://www.section508.gov/), current web standards, and common screen reader behaviors, Code Check parses the html of any page using [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/), submitted either via url or captured with the Code Check bookmarklet.
 It performs a series of magic tricks on the code (described below), and stores+returns a unique report.
-Each report includes approximate screen reader output in text, page outline, page links, and errors for more accessible code.
+Each report includes approximate screen reader output in text, page outline, page links, and accessibility issues.

 ## Installation
 Code Check utilizes Python, Flask, Jinja, Bootstrap, and SQLAlchemy.
 To install, git clone the repo, create a virtualenv, and `pip install -r requirements.txt`.
 You'll find the bookmarklet JavaScript in `/static/js/app.js`.
 Before running `views.py` to see it in action, set up the database.